Found a swarm of honey bees? Get help and advice from beekeepers in the Westerham branch area.

 Bumble bees, solitary bees and wasps do not swarm and are sometimes mistaken for a swarm of honeybees.
 Dozens of bumble bees flying out of their nest from a hole in the ground or a discarded bird box is not a swarm.
 Some species of solitary bees often nest in the same area as others so there may be a few seen emerging from the ground or from walls.
 Wasps can easily be identified by comparing them with the pictures.

 Most experienced beekeepers are willing to help anyone who is concerned about a swarm that has arrived in their garden or nearby.
 Your local authority or police station may have a list of local beekeepers that can help.
-If the swarm is in the area of the Westerham Branch you should contact one of the following by telephone.
-Firstly try the beekeeper nearest to the location of the swarm, then the others if necessary and of course the swarm coordinator * (Robert Dudgeon) if the others are not available or unable to help.
+If the swarm is in the area of the Westerham Branch you should contact by telephone the swarm coordinator Robert Dudgeon or Carol Taylor in the first instance or one of those below if Robert or Carol are not available or unable to help.

 |Brasted||Carol Taylor||01959 562355|